logzio/documentation/docs/user-guide/admin/sso/azure-sso.md

 By default, all Azure users with Logz.io access can sign in to your Logz.io accounts.

-You can restrict this access from the [Manage users page](https://app.logz.io/#/dashboard/settings/manage-users) for each of your accounts.

-Click **Add group**, and paste the group's **Object ID** for each group that should have access to the account in Logz.io.
+To restrict access, navigate to the [Manage users page](https://app.logz.io/#/dashboard/settings/manage-users) for each account, click **Add group**, and paste the group's **Object ID**.

-To find your **Object ID**, navigate to [your Azure app](https://portal.azure.com/) > [Groups](https://portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/AllGroups).
+Find your **Object ID** in [your Azure app](https://portal.azure.com/) > [Groups](https://portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/AllGroups).
 Open the relevant group and copy the Object ID string.

 ![ObjectID](https://dytvr9ot2sszz.cloudfront.net/logz-docs/sso-providers/azure/security-jul3.png)

 ### Receive confirmation from Support

-When Support has created your Azure + Logz.io connection, you're done!
-You can start logging in to Logz.io through your Azure Apps portal.
+Once the Support team confirms the Azure + Logz.io connection, you can log in to Logz.io through your Azure Apps portal.